ordina-jworks/ordina-jworks.github.io/_posts/2016-05-29-Monitoring-with-Prometheus.md

 we are suddenly faced with the challenge to oversee our manifold services.
 There are many monitoring systems available, but not all of them are fit for monitoring large, distributed systems.
-Prometheus is a **white box monitoring and alerting** system that is designed for large, scalable environments.

 Black box monitoring systems like [Nagios](https://www.nagios.org) allow you to check if an application is alive and healthy.
 This is done by e.g. pinging the service, checking if there is enough disk space,